Storage and Handling

 Immediately transfer Cycled Tubulin™ to -80°C upon receipt.
 Thaw only when ready to use by placing briefly in a 37°C water bath.
 Once the tubulin protein is approximately halfway thawed, remove from the water bath and thaw to completion with gentle flicking.
 Immediately place thawed tubulin protein on ice and continue to work on ice.

 While repeated freeze/thaw cycles should be avoided, Cycled Tubulin™ can be aliquoted into smaller experimental batches with only minor loss of activity.
 Follow the instructions above to thaw and clarify the tubulin protein.
 Working on ice, aliquot the tubulin protein into experimental batches not less than 5 ul in volume.
-Flash freeze the experimental aliquots in liquid Nitrogen and store at -80˚C. Note that it is not recommended to dilute the tubulin prior to refreezing.
+Flash freeze the experimental aliquots in liquid Nitrogen and store at -80˚C. Note that it is not recommended to dilute tubulin protein prior to refreezing.
+Discard any unused portion of the experimental aliquots.